 Just look at these delicious brownies.
 A picture speaks a thousand words!
 They are truly as wonderful as they look.

-My neighbor brought these brownies to us along with a dinner from our neighbors not that long ago.
-Our neighbors knew that myy husband had knee replacement surgery.
+My neighbor brought these brownies to us along with dinner from our neighbors not that long ago.
+Our neighbors knew that my husband had knee replacement surgery.
 What a gift that dinner was in addition to the second dinner they provided when four weeks later he had the second knee replaced!
 Boy, arthritis sure can do a tremendous amount of damage to joints.

 So these brownies were such a gift.
 We are so grateful for thoughtful neighbors as we have been in the same neighborhood now for 27 years.
 Between sweet neighbors and wonderful friends from church, we were well taken care of.
 Meals that were so large, we had leftovers for days!
 What a gift!
 It was a reminder to me of how much a simple act means so incredibly much.
-Receiving food, encouraging text messages and being told we are being prayed for is so important for the patient and the caregiver.
+Receiving food, encouraging text messages, and being told we are being prayed for are so important for the patient and the caregiver.
 Being a caregiver is so very tiring.

 I hope you enjoy this recipe!
 Thank you to my sweet neighbor Shirley for the wonderful dessert and recipe.
 These are one of my favorite brownies!

-The Perfect Gluten Free Brownies
+The Perfect Gluten-Free Brownies

-2/3 Cup semi-sweet or dark chocolate chips
+2/3 cup semi-sweet or dark chocolate chips

 5 Tbsp coconut oil (can sub butter, avocado oil, vegan butter, ghee)

-2/3 Cup coconut sugar (can sub white, brown, or maple sugar)
+2/3 cup coconut sugar (can sub white, brown, or maple sugar)

 1 tsp vanilla